mmbdtp/2022/modules/sequence-analysis/_posts/2000-01-01-programme.md

 ## Overview

-- Instructors will have the original genbank/fasta
+- Instructors will have the original genome (GenBank/FASTA) of a novel bacterial pathogen.
 - Students will be given simulated short and long reads.
+- Students will assemble the genome, assess its quality and characterise the pathogen.

  ##### Instructions for students